Juljus777/ValheimEstonianTranslation/JotunnModStub/README.md

 ## Features
+- Translations for Estonian language

 ## Changelog

 ## Known issues
 You can find the github at: